rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

     memdc.DrawText(fragment.text, fragment.x*char_width, fragment.y*char_height)
 ```

-The `Editor` draws the status bar that you see in the screenshot on the first
+The `Editor` adds the status bar that you see in the screenshot on the first
 line.
 The rest of the window is filled with the document that is passed to the
 editor which in turn is created by `Split.project`.
 And so on.